hanleye29/hanleye29.github.io/docs/_posts/2021-08-04-Task_Scheduler.markdown

 <center><img src="https://github.com/hanleye29/hanleye29.github.io/blob/main/docs/_includes/edit_trigger.PNG?raw=true"/></center>

 Last thing!
 Open conditions and uncheck the box "Start the task only if the computer is on AC power" - otherwise, you won't be able to run this task unless you're plugged into a power source.
-This one tripped me up for a moment when I was banished from the living room and AC adapetr while my wife was on a call.
+This one tripped me up for a moment when I was banished from the living room and power cord while my wife was on a work call.

 <center><img src="https://github.com/hanleye29/hanleye29.github.io/blob/main/docs/_includes/edit_conditions.PNG?raw=true"/></center>